-The performance of PacNet/LLDN was assessed using data from NASA's Lightning Imaging Sensor (LIS) onboard the TRMM satellite.
-Both DE and LA were evaluated using time-correlated LIS flashes with Pac-Net/LLDN data.
-Three years of PacNet/LLDN data were used to assess the performance (DE and LA) of PacNet/LLDN over the central Pacific (February 2004-February 2007).
-Only days when at least three PacNet sensors (Unalaska, Lihue, and Kona plus LLDN) were up were included in the analysis.
-In addition, PacNet/ LLDN data were filtered by removing multiple events.
+The performance of PacNet/LLDN was assessed using data from NASA's Lightning Imaging Sensor (LIS) onboard the Tropical Rainfall Measuring Mission (TRMM) satellite.
+Both DE and LA were evaluated using time-correlated LIS flashes with PacNet/LLDN data.
+Three years of PacNet/LLDN data were used to assess the performance (DE and LA) of PacNet/LLDN over the central Pacific (February 2004 - February 2007).
+Only days when at least three PacNet sensors (Unalaska, Lihue, Kona +

+LLDN) were up were included in the analysis.
+In addition, PacNet/LLDN data were filtered by removing multiple events.
 A single lightning strike is often detected as two or more PacNet/LLDN events.
-Multiple sky-wave locations are possible because more than one "collection" of sensors can experience a group-consistent propagation path delay.
-In contrast, there is only one (or zero) groundwave location.
-The ground-wave events can usually be identified as the earliest event (\sim 30-200 μ s earlier), and the events in the region near Hawaii are only seen by two to three sensors.
-The time difference between LIS and LLDN events is determined by which "hop" triggered the sensor reports, the time of day, the distance between the sensors and the strike point, and the difference in the location calculation.
+Multiple sky-wave locations are possible, because more than one "collection" of sensors can experience a group-consistent propagation path delay.
+In contrast, there is only one (or zero) ground-wave location.
+The ground-wave events can usually be identified as the earliest event (~30-200 μs earlier), and for the region near Hawaii are only seen by 2-3 sensors.
+The time difference between LIS and LLDN events is determined by which "hop" triggered the sensor reports, time-of-day, the distance between the sensors and the strike-point, and the difference in the location calculation.

-Location error (ΔD) results in a timing difference having a maximum of $\Delta D \times (3.3 \ \mu s \ km^{-1})$ and a minimum of zero, depending on the geometry of the network and the location errors.
+Location error (ΔD) results in a timing difference having a maximum of $\Delta D^(3.3 \,\mu s \, \text{km}^{-1})$ and a minimum of zero, depending on the geometry of the network and the location errors.
 If we assume a maximum location error of 300 km, then the time difference is less than one millisecond.
 Expected time differences due to propagation alone are generally less than 200 μs .
-Time differences greater than one millisecond are probably different strokes in the flash, which can strike the ground up to 7-10 km away from the first stroke.
+Time differences greater than 1 ms are probably different strokes in the flash, which can strike the ground up to 7-10 km away from the first stroke.

-The LLDN stroke information includes three quality parameters. (i) Chi-square is the average-squared normalized angle and time deviations (from the optimized location) for the sensors that participated in each specific stroke location.
+The LLDN stroke information includes three quality parameters. (a) Chi-Square is the average squared-normalized angle- and time deviations (from the optimized location) for the sensors that participated in each specific stroke location.
 This tells us if we have assumed reasonable angle and time deviations.
-In an ideal world, the mean and standard deviation for a large population of these values are 1.0. (ii) Error ellipse semimajor axis (SMA, in km) is the SMA of the error ellipse for the expected location error for each stroke, determined from the actual sensors reporting the stroke and their positions relative to the stroke location.
-This is also the parameter that we plot in our LA performance modeling-in that case, we normally assume that all sensors within a specified range will detect the stroke.
+In an ideal world, the mean and standard deviation for a large population of these values are 1.0. (b) Error Ellipse Semi-major Axis (SMA, in km) is the SMA of the error ellipse for the expected location error for each stroke, determined from the actual sensors reporting the stroke and their positions relative to the stroke location.
+This is also the parameter that we plot in our LA performance modeling - in that case, we normally assume that all sensors within a specified range will detect the stroke.
 This assumption is a problem for PacNet/LLDN, given the size of the network.
-Therefore, a special LA model was created that weighs each combination of two or more sensors by their DE (probability of occurrence). (iii) Average number of sensors reporting (NSR) is the average count of sensors that participated in the stroke location calculations.
+Therefore, a special LA model was created that weighs each combination of two or more sensors by their DE (probability of occurrence). (c) Average Number of Sensors Reporting (NSR) is the average count of sensors that participated in the stroke location calculations.
 The minimum number is two (for IMPACT sensor networks).
 When there is a large NSR, either the DE is quite high or only high-current strokes are located at a great distance from the sensors.
 The spatial distribution of this value gives insight into the actual behavior of the network.
-When more than one LLDN stroke location is time correlated with a LIS flash, the above error statistics are applied to select between multiple PacNet/LLDN locations.
+When more than one LLDN stroke location is time-correlated with a LIS flash, the above error statistics are applied to select between multiple PacNet/LLDN locations.